Business Administration, Undecided

 In business today, industry leaders face a variety of challenges: consumer demands, the need for more efficient planning and greater productivity, increasing international competition, and rapidly changing technology.

 These challenges will require that managers have more knowledge, training and skills than ever before.
-The Bachelor of Science in Business Administration (BSBA) program is designed to prepare students to meet the challenges of today’s complex business environment.
+The Bachelor of Science in Business Administration program is designed to prepare students to meet the challenges of today’s complex business environment.

 Students within the business program pursue one of the 12 business specializations: